bitmeta69/securedrop/PROPOSAL.md

    our own _index_.
 2. The server enumerates its current _index_: it has a different _version_, so it sends us the entire _index_.
-3. Ask the server for what we're missing: here, it's 3 new sources and their submissions and replies.
+3. Ask the server for what we're missing: here, it's 3 new sources.
-4. The server returns the metadata for just those resources.
+4. The server returns the metadata for just those sources and their _collections_.

 ```mermaid
 sequenceDiagram